tk-aria/gollvm/README.md

 ## Building gollvm with cmake and ninja <a name="cmakeninja"></a>

-You'll need to have an up-to-date copy of cmake on your system (3.6 or later vintage) to build Gollvm, as well as a C/C++ compiler (V5.0 or later for Clang, or V6.0 or later of GCC).
+You'll need to have an up-to-date copy of cmake on your system (3.6 or later vintage) to build Gollvm, as well as a C/C++ compiler (V5.0 or later for Clang, or V6.0 or later of GCC), and a working copy of 'm4'.

 Create a build directory (separate from the source tree) and run 'cmake' within the build area to set up for the build.
 Assuming that 'workarea' is the directory created as above: